How when life gives you shadows, you learn to throw shade.

 A swift nested in the eaves of my parents’ house one June, and I watched her wheeling high in the sky with her companions, day after day, month after month, until the air turned brisk and smoky and she fled back to Africa.
 I sleep on the wing too, I thought.
 I can never land, because I will be trapped on the ground, like a swift.

 But it wasn’t true.
 Over the years, I’ve learned that I’m a different type of animal: a bowerbird; a creature who finds whatever discarded junk is to hand and fashions a nest out of it, in order to welcome people in.
-In short, I’m an improviser.
+I’m an improviser.
 Someone who sees the potential in happy accidents and the beauty in things that are broken.

 This behaviour started early and its roots were in loneliness.
 But please understand: this isn’t a sob story.